Artichoke Chicken Bake

 What artichoke hearts did we use for the Artichoke Chicken Bake?

-For this artichoke chicken dinner I made with my great assistant (and niece) Kara, we used one can of whole artichoke hearts, which was enough to give each serving some tasty artichoke flavor.
-We cut them in quarters, so buy quartered artichoke hearts if you prefer, and they’ll be a bit less expensive.
-We used artichokes packed in water, but I think marinated artichoke hearts might also be good in this too; let me know if you try that option!
+For this dinner I made with my niece Kara, we used one can of whole artichoke hearts.
+That was enough to give each serving some tasty artichoke flavor.
+We cut them in quarters, so buy quartered artichoke hearts if you prefer, and they’ll be less expensive.
+We used artichokes packed in water, but I think marinated artichoke hearts might also be good in this too; let me know if you try that!

-We used a pretty generous amount of crumbled Feta, but of course you can use the amount of Feta you prefer, or use another type of cheese such as coarsely-grated Parmesan if you’re not a fan of Feta.
+We used a pretty generous amount of crumbled Feta in this dinner with artichokes and chicken.
+You can use less Feta if you prefer, or use another type of cheese such as coarsely-grated Parmesan, crumbled Cotija, or goat cheese if you’re not a fan of Feta.

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)